derekwilson/derekwilson.github.io/_posts/2018-02-23-kotlin-unit-tests.md

 In Java classes are only sealed if you use the keyword `final`.
 By contrast in Kotlin classes are sealed by default and can only be inherited or overridden if we use the keyword `open`.

-That we perfectly fine while I was writing the code I produced classes like this
+That was perfectly fine while I was writing the code I produced classes like this

 {% highlight Kotlin linenos %}
 class LocalBinder : Binder() {